emacsway/emacsway/en/cache-dependencies.rst

 =======================================================

 How to implement invalidation of caches dependent on the tag?
-There are exist two options:
+There are two options:

 \1.
 Destroy physically all dependent caches on the tag invalidation.
 Implementation of this approach requires some overhead on the cache creation to add key of the cache into the cache list (or set) of the tag (for example, using `SADD <http://redis.io/commands/sadd>`_).
 The disadvantage is that the invalidation of too many dependent caches takes some time.

 \2.
 Just change the version of tag on the tag invalidation.
-Implementation of this approach requires some overhead on the cache reading to compare version of each tag of the cache with the actual tag version.
+Implementation of this approach requires some overhead on the cache reading to verify the version of each tag of the cache with the actual tag version.
 So, the cache should contain all tag versions on the cache creation.
 If any tag version is expired on the cache reading, the cache is invalid.
 The advantage of this approach is immediate invalidation of the tag and all dependent caches.